Vauxhall Grandland review - MPG, CO2 and running costs

 In this review

-- 1Vauxhall Grandland reviewThe Vauxhall Grandland SUV features sharper looks, upgraded tech and efficient plug-in hybrid power, but can’t compete with the best in class
+- 1Vauxhall Grandland reviewThe Vauxhall Grandland is a sensible, spacious family SUV with the option of efficient plug-in hybrid power, but it can’t compete with the best in class

 - 2Engines, performance and driveThe Vauxhall Grandland feels safe and secure to drive, rather than particularly fun

-- 3MPG, CO2 and Running Costs - currently readingThe Grandland range offers efficient petrol and diesel engines, but prices for Hybrid models are a bit steep
+- 3MPG, CO2 and Running Costs - currently readingThe Grandland Plug-in Hybrid is more efficient than the regular petrol and diesel versions, but it’s more expensive to buy and insure

 - 5Practicality, comfort and boot spaceThe Grandland doesn’t have the biggest boot in its class, but it’s still a seriously spacious SUV

-- 6Reliability and SafetyThe Vauxhall Grandland uses a tried and tested platform, and was awarded a five-star crash test score
+- 6Reliability and SafetyThe Vauxhall Grandland uses a tried and tested platform, and was awarded a five-star Euro NCAP crash test rating